Lahti-University-of-Technology/full-stack-course/material/ethics.md

 This document sets out clear expectations for conduct in this course and the consequences of falling short.

 It is quite difficult to run afoul of the course expectations.
-It really takes effort and intent.
-If you understand and follow the *spirit* of the course, then you will have no issues.
+It takes real effort and intent.
+If you understand and follow the spirit of the course, then you will have no issues.

 ## General Expectations